HewlettPackard/OpenShift-on-SimpliVity/README.md

 ### Unmanaged Load Balancers

-You may use your own load balancing solution by NOT configuring any VM in the loadbalancer group and by documenting the `datastructure loadbalancers` in `group_vars/all/vars.yml`
+You may use your own load balancing solution by NOT configuring any VM in the `[loadbalancer]` group and by documenting the datastructure `loadbalancers` in `group_vars/all/vars.yml`.

+`Note`: that these unmanaged load balancers should be configured as explained in the OpenShift 4.1 installation documentation.

+In the example Ansible inventory below, the `[loadbalancer]` group is left empty.

 ```
 [loadbalancer]